Apprentice Automotive Service Technician

 Locations & Dates

 CNC programs have varying lengths and start dates to meet your needs, and are offered across multiple campuses where possible.
-Don’t see the campus you’re looking for?
-Check back with us soon as this page is updated throughout the school year.

 Visit Trades Training BC for the most up to date apprenticeship schedules.